Olksdrd/mle-epam/module3_mlfow/README.md

 ModuleNotFoundError: No module named 'utils'

-Works: (But need to set that alias and then also import parameters) mlflow models serve -m "models:/HistGradientBoostingRegressor@production" --no-conda -h 0.0.0.0  -p 5002 Then from host python serve.py
+Works: (But need to set that alias and then also import parameters) mlflow models serve -m "models:/HistGradientBoostingRegressor@prod" --no-conda -h 0.0.0.0  -p 5002 Then from host (don't forget to go to module3_mlflow folder) `python serving/get_predictions.py`

 Stop serving, close container, close server.